-1. All individuals involved in conducting disciplinary proceedings and appeals shall receive annual training on the student code of conduct, investigations and the hearing process which shall include training on how to conduct an investigation and hearing process that protects the safety and welfare of victims and promotes accountability.
+1. Training: All individuals involved in conducting disciplinary proceedings and appeals shall receive annual training on the student code of conduct, investigations, and the hearing process; this shall include training on how to conduct an investigative and hearing process that protects the safety and welfare of complainant and responded and promotes accountability.

-Filing a Complaint
+2. Filing a Report

-1. Any person who witnesses or learns of a violation of the Student Code of Conduct may bring a complaint forward to the appropriate Judicial Body by filing an incident report.

-2. Incident report forms may be obtained from the Academic or Student Affairs Offices, as well as from the Judicial Advisor.
-In addition, forms may be made available through Campus Security or Residential Life (where available) or on the college web site.
-Information in the incident report should include but not be limited to the following:

-a.
-Reporting person's name, address, phone, and student identification number (contact information and ID number shall not be released to the Respondent without written permission of the person reporting the incident);

-- b.
-Date, time, and location of incident; - c.
-Person(s) involved in the incident; - d.
-Victim(s) or damages involved in the incident; - e.
-Complete narrative description of the incident; - f.
-Names of witnesses to the incident; - g.
+- a.
+Any person who witnesses or learns of a potential violation of the Community Standards and Student Code of Conduct may report the incident to the appropriate Judicial Decision Maker/Committee by filing an incident report. - b.
+Incident report forms may be obtained on the college website.
+Information in the incident report should include but not be limited to the following. - Reporting person's name, address, phone, and student identification number (contact information and ID number shall not be released to the Respondent without written permission of the person reporting the incident); - i.
+Date, time, and location of incident; - ii.
+Person(s) involved in the incident; - iii.
+Victim(s) or damages involved in the incident; - iv.
+Complete narrative description of the incident; - v.
+Name of Witnesses to the incident; - vi.
 Any other information deemed appropriate.

-Investigation and Resolution of Complaint by Judicial Body
+3.Investigation and Resolution of Complaint by Judicial Decision Maker/Committee

-In most circumstances, the following procedure shall apply to the Judicial Body.
+In most circumstances, the following procedure shall apply to the Judicial Decision Maker/Committee.
 In some circumstances, federal law dictates that a different procedure shall apply, which will be set forth in the appropriate policy and communicated to the relevant parties in a timely fashion.

-1. The fact that a complaint has been filed creates no presumption that the Respondent has committed the alleged offense.

-2. The complaint will be referred to the appropriate Judicial Body, which will investigate (or request a formal investigation by an impartial investigator) and hear all complaints and may a) dispose of the complaint as unfounded; b) mediate an informal resolution; or c) issue (or recommend to be issued) sanctions as described in Section IV above.
+- a.
+The fact that a complaint has been filed creates no presumption that the Respondent has committed the alleged offense.
+The complaint will be referred to the appropriate Judicial Decision Maker/ Committee, which will investigate (or request a formal investigation by an impartial investigator) and hear all complaints and may - i.) dispose of the complaint as unfounded; - ii.) mediate an informal resolution; or